leeyoyo49/leeyoyo49/README.md

 - :book: A high school student in Taiwan
 - 📚 Currently studying  Machine Learning
 - :palm_tree: And also web development too
-- :wind_chime: Also a gamer in loved with BTOW
+- :wind_chime: Also a gamer in loved with BOTW
 - :volleyball: A badminton and volleyball player

 ---